 Unit 6, Multibusiness Partnerships and Corporate Parenting.
 This Unit focuses on multibusiness growth and strategy for diversified companies.
 It considers the growth that organisations seek in extending their market or place in the market.
 Presenting strategic fit, it discusses the step from good strategy to organising for strategic diversification, and the relationships used to facilitate corporate parenting and partnerships.

 Unit 7, Talent: Aligning Human Capital with Strategy.
 This Unit considers how organisations manage, enhance, and deploy their people in bringing about strategy implementation, considering its alignment with strategic priorities and capabilities.
 Connecting effective strategy implementation with talent management, it considers how to translate human capital into strategies for performance, as well as the placement of people as strategic assets in guiding implementation.

 Unit 8, Adaptability: Techniques to Drive Positive Strategic Transformation.
 This Unit begins a discussion on 'purpose' (Part 3) in converting strategy, focusing on the synergy challenges and synergy opportunities available when implementing strategy.
 It discusses the tactical strategy moves that organisations adapt to in creating distinct market space and growth.
 By considering the parts of this positive strategy, it deals with the choices useful to frame strategy around strengths and opportunities, such as how to use the positive in downsizing and outsourcing.

 Unit 10, Mindset on Strategy and Purpose.
 The final Unit focuses on the purpose of strategy, guiding a conversation on the processes, cognitive biases, behaviour, and tools that we invoke that then shape the strategy of a firm.
 By highlighting the value in constantly questioning the strategic path adopted, it considers some of the features used to make decisions on reframing a strategy, or questioning the strategy adopted.
-It is a Unit meant to prompt your thinking about convention and expectations.
+This Unit is intended to prompt your thinking about convention and expectations.